UL Investors Have Opportunity to Lead Unilever PLC Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-9, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Unilever PLC ("Unilever" or the "Company") (NYSE: UL).
+BENSALEM, Pa., Aug.
+11, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Unilever PLC ("Unilever" or the "Company") (NYSE: UL).

 Class Period: September 2, 2020 – July 21, 2021